herpiko/itcrowd/README.md

 # ITCrowd

-Named after a British sitcom `The IT Crowd` because I've similiar job descs as Chris and Richard at the time I wrote this app.
-Do n ot expect sleek lines of code since I wrote this when still learning Python and Django.
+Named after a British sitcom `The IT Crowd` because I've similiar job descs as Moss and Roy at the time I wrote this app.
+Do not expect sleek lines of code since I wrote this when still learning Python and Django.

 ITCrowd is a Trello/kanban clone with customized flows to fill my own needs.
 I didn't remember the `root` and other users password except my own.
 You can login with username `piko` and `okip` as password to manage other user(s).
 The db already feeded up with dump data to help you understand how to work with this app.